matter-labs/zksync-lite-docs/docs/dev/basic.md

 - `Transfer`: Transfers funds from one zkSync account to another zkSync account.
 If the recipient account does not exist yet on the zkSync network, it will be created and a numeric ID will be assigned to the provided address.
 - `Withdraw`: Withdraws funds from the zkSync network to the Ethereum network.
-- `ForcedExit`: Withdraws funds from the "target" account, on the zkSync network, that doesn't have a signing key set, to the same "target" address on the Ethereum network.
+- `ForcedExit`: Withdraws funds from the "target" L2 account that doesn't have a signing key set, to the same "target" address on the Ethereum network.
 This operation can be used to withdraw funds in the situation where the signing key for account in zkSync network cannot be set (e.g. if address corresponds to a smart contract).

 ## Blocks